bluescan/tacentview/TestImages/KTX1/Readme.txt

 Note: What Compressonator calls ARGB is actually RGBA.
 This goes for the UNORM 8888 format as well as the 16F and 32F formats.

 Note: Compressonator does not read RLE compressed TGA files properly.
 Non-run-length-encoded TGA files (24 and 32 bit)

+The HDR ASTC test images were generated from Desk.exr using the official ARM astcenc-sse2.exe.
+This tool is the only one that generated compressed data outside the 0.0 to 1.0 range.
+NVTT, which can open EXR files, did not generate ASTC blocks with values above 1.0.
+It forced LDR.
+This tool writes dot astc or ktx V1 files only (not ktx2).

+Example command-line:
+astcenc-sse2.exe -ch Desk.exr ASTC4x4_HDRRGBA.ktx 4x4 -thorough
+The -ch means compress (c) and HDR (h).
+A lower-case h means RGB are HDR but not A. A capital H means all 4 channels (RGBA) are HDR.

+The ETC1, ETC2, and EAC encoded ktx(V1) files were generated using etcpack.exe and the bat file in the PKM folder.